 Our vision is that one day, the technology that shapes our lives will be inclusive, equitable and built by people who represent the interests of all people.
-We want all students to have access to critical tech skills so that they can be creators (and not just consumers) of technology and use technology to build a more just world.

 Continuous Improvement: We are continuously growing as people and as a team.
 We embrace experimentation and new ideas; we’re obsessed with feedback and we change course quickly when needed, all in the service of our students and schools.
 We model what we teach our students: our belief that mistakes are an excellent learning opportunity.